mario-deluna/php-glfw/docs/user-guide/vector-graphics/gradients.md

 # Color Gradients

 Gradients allow you to fill shapes with colors that smoothly transition from one to another.
-You can use gradients to paint any path (text is unfortunatly not yet supported), and we support two types: linear and radial.
+You can use gradients to paint any path (unfortunately, text is not yet supported), and we support two types: linear and radial.

-Something important to note: when you use gradients in PHP-GLFW's Vector Graphics API, the position and size of your shape don't change the gradient itself.
+One important thing to note: when you use gradients in PHP-GLFW's Vector Graphics API, the position and size of your shape don't change the gradient itself.
 Instead, they affect how the gradient maps onto your shape.
-It's a bit like stretching out a large foil of gift wrap and then using your shape to cut out a piece of it.
+It's a bit like stretching out a large sheet of gift wrap and then using your shape to cut out a piece of it.

 Images follow a similar concept; check out [Images & Graphics](./images.md).